aashikrasool/Unsupervised-Image-Super-Resolution/README.md

-# Repository for Image Super Resolution Project
+# Unsupervised Single Image Super Resolution with Reinforcement Learning

 ### Plan: Use different pre-trained model as an indivdual action for RL agent